turbot/steampipe-docs/docs/cloud/queries.md

 <img src="/images/docs/cloud/cloud-query-schema-search.png" width="200pt"/>
 <br />

-Clicking the search result will automatically generate a query to select all the columns from that schema table, and run it for you.
-Please note that we limit queries to 5,000 rows in the interactive query console.
+Clicking the search result will automatically generate a query to select all the columns from that schema table, limited to 100 rows and will automatically run it for you.

 <img src="/images/docs/cloud/cloud-query-table-results.png" width="400pt"/>
 <br />

 If you click the `Edit` button you can amend the query, perhaps by selecting just the columns you're interested in, or adding a `where` clause to filter the results.
+Please note that we limit queries to 5,000 rows in the interactive query console.

 <img src="/images/docs/cloud/cloud-query-custom-query.png" width="400pt"/>
 <br />